moteutsch/Practical-OOP/article.markdown

         }
     });

-This time we're defining a route "POST" request, so we use the `$app->post()` method.
+This time we're defining a route for "POST" requests, so we use the `$app->post()` method.
 To get the solution ID sent by the user we call `$app->request->post('id')`.
 The service returns whether this answer was correct.
 If there are more questions for the user to answer, we redirect him back to the "solve-question" route.
 If he's finished the quiz, we send him to the "end" route.
 This should tell the user whether he passed the quiz and how many questions he answered correctly.

     $app->get('/end', function () use ($service, $app) {
         $app->render('end.phtml', array(